ibm-ecm/automation-mobile-capture/inst/AMC_Installation_Deployment_Guide.md

 > Error: UPGRADE FAILED: rendered manifests contain a resource that already exists.
 Unable to continue with update: StatefulSet "mc-ibm-demo-staging-postgresql" in namespace "default" exists and cannot be imported into the current release: invalid ownership metadata; label validation error: missing key "app.kubernetes.io/managed-by": must be set to "Helm"; annotation validation error: missing key "meta.helm.sh/release-name": must be set to "mc-ibm-demo-staging"; annotation validation error: missing key "meta.helm.sh/release-namespace": must be set to "default"

 This means you have previously installed the chart using Helm v2, and migrated to Helm v3.
-You can only have to fix this once, and the following upgrades should work as expected, with no errors being presented.
+You only have to fix this once, and the following upgrades should work as expected, with no errors being presented.

 To correct this proceed with the following on the terminal:
 ```bash